 Where to stay

-Ashanti Lodge Greenpoint is the latest edition to the Ashanti family.
-The lodge is all newly renovated and offers a variety of accommodation types, from dorms to en-suite double rooms.
-Ashanti Greenpoint offers an elegant alternative to travelers who are looking for a quieter place to stay during their stay in Cape Town.
+The Ashanti Gardens lodge offers a variety of accommodation types, from dorms to en-suite double rooms.
+Ashanti offers an elegant alternative to travelers who are looking for a quieter place to stay during their stay in Cape Town.
 If you need to relax after a heavy day, you can do so at the pool or in the communal lounge.
 There is free pancakes for breakfast every morning.

 · Bars and restaurants.